 It seemed to work out well for the town.
 When the International Olympic Committee held the first-ever Winter Olympics in 1924, it chose Chamonix as its seminal site.
 This decision further catapulted the little French village into the international tourism circuit, and by the 1960s tourism profits had reduced the town’s other economic workhorse, agriculture, to almost nothing.

 Now, more than five million visitors explore the 8,000 person commune every year.
 Not bad for a pocket of ice.

 Next, check out some of the most picturesque Instagram photos of winter around the world through these 33 Instagram photos.
-Then, have a look at 18 European natural wonders that’ll reignite your wanderlust.
+Then, discover the beauty of Nevada’s Fly Geyser.